katholiek-onderwijs-vlaanderen/sri4node/README.md

 #### defaultFilter

 An implementation of [sri-query][sri-query].
-SRI-query defines default, basic filternig on list resources.
+SRI-query defines default, basic filtering on list resources.
 The function is a default, shared implementation of that.

     {
         type: '/schools',